ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_back_matter.md

 ## Executive Playbook (all templates)

-Templates are embedded in the relevant chapters with blank versions and practical examples.
-Refer to each chapter for editable content.
+Templates are available in the `templates/` directory with blank versions and practical examples.
+Refer to each chapter for links.

 These templates are designed to be customized for your organization.
 Start with the ones referenced in your priority chapters.